-After taking a listing, a REALTOR® was informed by the neighbors that one of the residents in the area is listed on the Virginia State Police Sex Offender Web site.
+Q: After taking a listing, the REALTOR® was informed by the neighbors that one of the residents in the area is listed on the Virginia State Police Sex Offender Web site.
 She wants to know if she must disclose this information to potential purchasers.

-Second, he argues that Standard of Practice 2-5 of the Code of Ethics removes "sex offenders" from the list of pertinent facts that need to be disclosed under Article 2 of the Code of Ethics because this type of disclosure is specifically referenced in Virginia statutes.
-However, he does note that listing agents could not lie about this information if directly asked a question on this issue since Article 1 of the Code of Ethics would still apply.
+Article 2 of the Code of Ethics requires REALTORS® to disclose “pertinent facts” related to the “property or transaction”.
+Standard of Practice 2-5 of the Code of Ethics removes “sex offenders” from the list of pertinent facts that need to be disclosed under Article 2 of the Code of Ethics because this type of disclosure is specifically not required by Virginia law.
+However, Article 1 prohibits intentional misrepresentations by REALTORS®, if directly asked and have actual knowledge.